 Hair & Makeup - Hair and make-up should be kept clean, neat and must not be distracting in nature.
-Mohawks over two inches long or brightly dyed hair will not be permitted.
 Girls may wear make-up if it is applied before they come to school.
 Make-up used during school will be brought to the office.
 Exceptions may be made for special occasions (plays, spirit days, etc.) with safety and modesty remaining a priority.

 Jewelry/Body Piercing - Excessive jewelry is not permitted.
 Thick chains are not permitted around the neck or hanging from clothes.
-Boys will not be allowed to wear earrings.
 Earrings should not hang lower than jaw-line.
 No other pierced jewelry will be permitted.

 Pants/Shorts - Half of the thigh should be covered if shorts are worn.
 Immodest short shorts are not permitted.
 The waistband of pants must approximate the waist of the child with no baggy or sagging styles.
 Boxers or underclothing must not show.
+Ripped pants must follow the same rules as shorts and must not be above half of the thigh.